• Skip to primary navigation

 Where To Buy Reproductions:

-I purchased this cute snowman at Michael's a few years ago (I just checked, he's not available for 2023!), but I did find some similar snowman for you.
+I purchased this cute snowman at Michael's a few years ago (I just checked, he's not available for 2025!), but I did find some similar snowmen for you.
 Ace Hardware has a 40" very vintage-looking Union Products snowman version.
-It's based on an original blow mold mold from the original Union Products company so they tend to have that same very old-style look.
-Ace Hardware also carries a fun 3 ½ foot Santa for the porch also made from the original Union Products molds.
+It's based on an original blow mold from the original Union Products company, so they tend to have that same very old-style look.
+Ace Hardware also carries a fun 3 ½ foot Santa blow mold for the porch, also made from the original Union Products molds.

 Menard's always carries a surprising variety of blow molds.
-I always enjoy walking through their forest of fake trees and outdoor decor every year.
+I always enjoy walking through their forest of fake trees and outdoor decor.
 Or you can find all sorts of Santas, candles, toy soldiers and such on Amazon.

 Traditional blow mold Christmas porch candles are always a fun way to decorate the porch for the holidays!
 Or you can't go wrong with a Toy Soldier beside your fireplace.

-And Walmart has this amazingly cute 24" vintage-style reindeer blow mold!
+Walmart had this adorable 24" vintage-style reindeer blow mold a few years ago!
 Doesn't she look like Clarice in the Rudolph The Red-Nosed Reindeer Movie?

-I just bought this one for myself last week.
+I had to buy this cutie for myself a few years ago.
 Not really based on a vintage blow mold, but very retro-looking!

 Ceramic Christmas Trees